Best Places to Live in Tokyo for Foreigners: Top Neighborhoods in 2026

 10. Kichijoji (Musashino City)

-11. Summary
+11. Nakameguro

 “Want to buy a house in Japan but don’t know which area to consider?”

-“Interested in investing in Tokyo real estate and looking for the best areas?
+“Interested in investing in Tokyo real estate and looking for the best areas?"

 Tokyo is one of the most dynamic and vibrant cities in the world.